fripon/freeture/README.md

 - Night and daytime (experimental) meteor detection modes
 - Fits format in output https://en.wikipedia.org/wiki/FITS
 - Possibility to run regular or scheduled long exposure acquisition
-- Possibility to stack frames in order to keep a kind of "historic"
+- Possibility to stack frames in order to keep a kind of history

 Examples
 --------